Adldap2/Adldap2-Laravel/readme.md

 with a random 16 character string password and then automatically logged in.
 Neat huh?

 #### Login Limitation Filter

-> **Note**: This feature was introduced in `v1.4.6`.
-You will need to re-publish the Adldap Auth configuration file to receive this option.

 Inside of your `config/adldap_auth.php` configuration, you can now insert a raw LDAP filter to specify which users are allowed to authenticate.